devisle/advanced-react-cli/README.md

 - You may report an issue by going to this [Link - Issues](https://github.com/devisle/advanced-react-cli/issues) and clicking on the "New Issue" button highlighted in green.
 - If you wish to get in touch with us quicker, you may join our Discord server!
 The link is under the "Dev Isle Community" section

+3. I would like to make a feature request.
+Where do I do it?

+- We very open to your suggestions for the CLI!
+- If you'd like to make a new feature request, just head over [here](https://github.com/devisle/advanced-react-cli/issues/new/choose) and next to the "Feature Request", click the button "Get Started"!

 ## Dev Isle Community

 Are interested in hanging out, contributing to our open-source repos and be a part of a good community?
 We would love for you to join us on our [Discord](http://discord.gg/MSTQKRE).